-A tidelands survey has been completed for the southern portion of the airport including the area to be acquired as part of the project.
-The determination of the tideland boundary will identify whether a property is needed from the City of Seward.
+A survey has been completed for the southern portion of the airport including the area to be acquired as part of the project.
+This survey confirmed that the tideland area falls within the land conveyed by the State to the City of Seward.
 DOT&PF will negotiate with the ARRC, Civil Air Patrol, the Leirer Family Limited Partnership, and the City of Seward for the acquisition of the area needed to secure the new RPZ and airspace protection.
 All non-aeronautical uses of airport property, including accessing bird watching sites which requires crossing airport property, must be permitted by the department.
 Otherwise they are considered non-compliant.